w3f/polkadot-spec/docs/id-glossary.md

 - The little-endian encoding function.

 ${C}$
-- A blockchain defined as a directed path graph.
+- A blockchain is defined as a directed path graph.

 **Block** <br/>
 - A node of the directed path graph (blockchain) C